yohasebe/finder-unclutter/README.md

 Finder tabs/windows will be organized into a single Finder window.
 All existing tabs will be collected in this Finder window.

-The dual Finder pane can be placed in either `center`, `top`, `left`, `right`, `bottom`, or `fill`.
-You can either specify the area by either setting the config, using hotkeys, or selecting one on running the workflow.
+The dual Finder pane can be placed in either `center`, `fill`, `left`, `right`, `top`, or `bottom`.
+You can either specify the area either by using hotkeys, or by selecting one on running the workflow.

 <img src="./images/single-pane-position.png" width=400>